crispinprojects/talkcalendar/README.md

 ### Building on Raspberry Pi

-At the time of writing [Raspberry Pi](https://www.raspberrypi.com/software/) does not have an official release of RPi OS (Trixie).
-However, Ubuntu Desktop 25.04 (ARM 64-bit) can be installed using the official Raspberry Pi Imager on RPi 4/400 and RPi5/550 boards with 4GB or above.
+[Raspberry Pi](https://www.raspberrypi.com/software/) have released a new [Raspberry Pi OS based on Debian Trixie](https://www.raspberrypi.com/news/trixie-the-new-version-of-raspberry-pi-os/) and like the Ubuntu Desktop 25.04 (ARM 64-bit) can be installed using the official Raspberry Pi Imager on RPi 4/400 and RPi5/550 boards with 4GB or above.
+Both support recent versions of GTK4 the prerequisite for Talk Calendar.
 I have successfully compiled Talk Calendar on a RPi 500 with the Ubuntu 25.04 OS.
 See screenshot below.

 ![](talkcalendar-ARM64.png)